Yachtsman Steakhouse Review: Disney World’s Most Magnificent Meats?

 Sarah though it was all “too much,” with over-the-top decadence, plus flavors and textures that didn’t come together particularly well.
 I can’t totally disagree with her–this certainly isn’t among my top 10 desserts at Walt Disney World–but the presentation coupled with the chocolate, peanut butter, and berry flavors worked well enough for me.

-Ultimately, it was good to be back at Yachtsman Steakhouse.
-More than anything else, the restaurant has a sense of comfort and familiarity.
+Ultimately, Yachtsman Steakhouse has a sense of comfort and familiarity that you won’t find at many Walt Disney World restaurants anymore.
 Many of the Cast Members have been there for years and offer professional but personable service.
 The atmosphere and style are warm and welcoming.
 The menu is full of magnificent meats and other steakhouse favorites.
+It’s hard to put my finger on exactly why or how, but it’s the kind of place that would make Ron Swanson shed a single tear–and that’s something special.

 However, Yachtsman Steakhouse no longer feels like the unparalleled Walt Disney World spot for steaks that it once was.
 Many other Signature Restaurants serve up similarly great cuts of meat, but with their own ambitious twists or more competitive pricing.
 Two recent additions–Toledo and Topolino’s Terrace–come to mind here, but so too do a wide range of restaurants at Disney Springs and in flagship restaurants at third party hotels that are on-site.
 To be sure, Yachtsman Steakhouse is still a restaurant we’ll revisit down the road, but between an improved “steak scene” elsewhere at Walt Disney World and higher prices at Yachtsman, it’s no longer the clear-cut chophouse champion.